 Alice’s songs were brave, funny and entertaining

 Our 51st event was held on Thursday 28 June 2018 in the Wellesley Inn in Buckhaven.
-Amazing performances were given by John McCutcheon, Bob Brews, Cassie Kennedy, Colin McEwan, Maureen Sangster, David McDonald, George Sinclair and Lilian Brzoska Kennedy.
+Amazing performances were given by John McCutcheon, Bob Brews, Cassie Kennedy, Colin McEwan, Maureen Sangster, George Sinclair and Lilian Brzoska Kennedy.
 And singing and playing throughout the evening were the very talented Andrew C Ferguson and Kelly Brooks – Tribute to Venus Carmichael.

 John’s poems were a true reflection of himself

 Lilian’s readings and songs were full of emotion

 Andrew and Kelly’s songs were warm and magical